Skip to content

 Reliability through Iteration

-This wasn't an overnight success.
-It took six months of distinct iteration.
+The release came from six months of focused iteration.
 I started by over-engineering the solution, then slowly stripped it back.
-The final result looks simple, but that simplicity is the result of solving lots of headaches and complex problems.
+The final result looks simple because the complexity was worked out of the mechanism.

 Repairability by Design

 Because the goal was a fully 3D-printed system, repairability happened naturally.
-If a part breaks, you don't call support or wait for shipping.
-You print a new one.
+Need a fresh part or a modified one?
+Print it from the same file pack.

 About the Creator